complexitydev/KeReadProcessMemory/README.md

 There is also the posibilty that the anti-virus may attempt a signature/pattern search in kernel memory.
 Not only is this stupid, but I'd avoid any anti-virus that threatens system stability.

 I'll keep working on this project.
 Eventually, I'll have a C# user-land counterpart to search a process for a pattern, which was the main point of it all.
 There is nothing you can do to prevent analysis on your program if someone is dedicated enough.
-Please note that this method of reading process memory defeats every known anti-cheat, anti-virus, anti-debugging, etc.

 I thought I'd do a bit of a disclaimer: this driver is not created with the intention of doing anything malicious.
 The sole purpose of it is to bypass any anti-debugging/memory protection techniques that harmful processes such as malware employ.